Mineralogy: Chemical elements

 A few minerals are chemical elements, including sulfur, copper, silver, and gold, but the vast majority are compounds.
 The classical method for identifying composition is wet chemical analysis, which involves dissolving a mineral in an acid such as hydrochloric acid (HCl).
 The elements in solution are then identified using colorimetry, volumetric analysis or gravimetric analysis.

 Since 1960, most chemistry analysis is done using instruments.
 One of these, atomic absorption spectroscopy, is similar to wet chemistry in that the sample must still be dissolved, but it is much faster and cheaper.
 The solution is vaporized and its absorption spectrum is measured in the visible and ultraviolet range.
 Other techniques are X-ray fluorescence, electron microprobe analysis atom probe tomography and optical emission spectrography.

 Optical

 Photomicrograph of olivine adcumulate from the Archaean komatiite of Agnew, Western Australia.

 In addition to macroscopic properties such as colour or lustre, minerals have properties that require a polarizing microscope to observe.
+Recently, the field of digital mineral study and identification has been developing based on the optical properties of minerals, including through the use of artificial intelligence technologies.